Khalakbinkhair/Khalakbinkhair/README.md

    Undergraduate Student At American International University Bangladesh<br/>
-   Department of Computer Science and Engineering
+   Department of Computer Science and Engineering <a href https://linktr.ee/Khalakbinkhair> Click Here </a>

 ## I'm a Student